This post is all about making homeless care packages. These are the BEST things to put in your care kits for the displaced.

 11| Gift Cards / Bus Passes / Money?

-Now, I know that giving money or monetary gifts is controversial, but if we are talking about the most useful items to give the homeless, we just cannot skip over it.
+Now, I know that giving money or monetary gifts is controversial, but if we are talking about the most useful items to give the homeless, we can’t just skip over the topic.
 When it comes down to it, each person you come across will have specific needs that will never be met by a standard care package, and that’s okay.

 You may consider adding $10 gift cards or perhaps rolls of quarters for laundry to your blessing bags for the homeless.